Colleges by Location

 Campus Life

 It is not all about learning and grades at Case Western Reserve University: campus life is a crucial component of your educational experience.
-Find out some information about social life at Case Western Reserve University.
+Find out some details about campus life at Case Western Reserve University.

 Student Organizations

-Students who like music can join the Case Western Reserve University band or chorus.
-There is a drama club you can join if acting is something that interests you.
+Students interested in music can join the Case Western Reserve University band or chorus.
+If you're a fan of the performing arts, there is a drama club you can get involved in.
 You have a talent for media and communication?
 Case Western Reserve University publishes its own newspaper and has its own radio station.

 Career Services